rpg-tips/rpgtipswebsite/content/post/red-door/philip-rosencrantz.md

 > To generate his current job, I generate another NPC using UNE.
 He's a corrupt worker, motivated by advocating envy, oppressing affluence and associating the poor.
 He's... a union representative.

 He's a union lawyer, representing the poor workers when their rights have been abused.
 He's happy, he's able to make a difference in the world, even if it's very little and even if he doesn´t always succeed.
 Of course, his college friends earn much more money than he does.
 At least he's not a drone.
-He hasn´t sold his soul to the establishment.
+He hasn't sold his soul to the establishment.
 He's very clear in making this point when he talks to his mother: he's not a drone.
 And if he took that payment once from that company, well, that was because he was going to get evicted and, hey, the workers were not going to be without a job, they were just losing some overtime money.
 It was nothing.
 He's making a difference.
 But he also has to survive.

 ## Aspects